 Ransomware is not your friend.
 It’s lurking out there to take over your computer and business systems to extort money from you.
 Keeping this wolf from your door takes some doing.

 The sneak attacks come attached to emails.
 When opened, these attachments infect your computer and lock it up until you pay the ransom demanded.
 According to Infosec Institute, “Small businesses usually lack sophisticated computer defenses thus making them very vulnerable.
-An overwhelming majority, some reports by Intel say as much as 80%, of these small and medium-scale businesses don’t employ data protection or email security.”
+An overwhelming majority, some reports by McAfee say as much as 80%, of these small and medium-scale businesses don’t employ data protection or email security.”

 Impact of ransomware